-Some newcomers find out about River Avenue in San Angelo.
-(1,556 words)
+Synopsis: Some ambitious newcomers find out about River Avenue merchants.

 Therefore, when the Majors arrived in March of 1885, we received them with our usual audacity.
 They didn’t seem to appreciate our bluntness.
 In fact the duo stubbornly snubbed us.